scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

     scala> val backquoted = q"`$name`"
     backquoted: universe.Ident = `Foo`

-Although backquoted and non-backquoted identifiers may refer to the same things they are not equivalent from synactical point of view:
+Although backquoted and non-backquoted identifiers may refer to the same things they are not equivalent from syntactical point of view:

     scala> val q"`Foo`" = q"Foo"
     scala.MatchError: Foo (of class scala.reflect.internal.Trees$Ident)